tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 ***Topic:*** Real Estate in Canada

-Which province is the best province to purchase a house in for investment purposes?
+Which province is the best province to purchase a house in for investment/personal purposes?

 How does household income determine housing selection and location?